 In a separate but related effort to improve ADA accommodation, Amtrak in 2016 installed a ramp from the lobby to the passenger bridge waiting area, and installed an elevator from the passenger bridge to platform level.

-Design of the station state-of-good-repair improvements is slated to be completed by early 2018, with work expected to go out to bid later in 2018 pending agreements.
+Design of the station state-of-good-repair improvements is slated to be completed by mid-2018, with work expected to go out to bid later in 2018 pending agreements.

 Improvements are being led by PennDOT with additional funding by Amtrak, the City of Harrisburg, and the Harrisburg Redevelopment Authority.